 Introduction

 A typical food web depicts a network of feeding interactions among species within an ecological community.
 Network theory predicts that the structure of this food web can have a profound influence on community dynamics.
 For example, a compartmentalized network structure (i.e., groups of species that strongly interact with one another) promotes the persistence of food webs by buffering species extinctions from propagating throughout the entire community (Stouffer & Bascompte, 2011).
 However, most empirical and theoretical studies of food webs ignore the fact that feeding interactions are constrained by the phenotypes of individuals (e.g., body size), not species, within a community.
-The phenotype of any individual is shaped by both its genotype and the environment (cite); therefore, the network structure of a food web can be conceptualized as an emergent property of both the genotypes of individuals within a community and the surrounding environment (Moya-laraño, Verdeny-vilalta, Rowntree, Melguizo-ruiz, & Laiolo, 2012). , within a community.
-Therefore, food web structure is a result of these individual-level interactions, which are determined by both the density of predator and prey within a habitat (e.g., functional response) and the phenotypes of these individuals.
+The phenotype of any individual is shaped by both its genotype and the environment (cite); therefore, the network structure of a food web can be conceptualized as an emergent property of both the genotypes of individuals within a community and the surrounding environment (Moya-laraño, Verdeny-vilalta, Rowntree, Melguizo-ruiz, & Laiolo, 2012).